-According to the Ministry of Economy of Moldova, in 2015-2019 the IT industry recorded an increase of more than 3 times the annual sales revenues, reaching a share of 7.1% of GDP (3.1% are generated by IT and 4% by Telecom & Other).
+According to the Ministry of Economy and Infrastructure of Moldova, in 2015-2019 the IT industry recorded an increase of more than 3 times the annual sales revenues, reaching a share of 7.1% of GDP (3.1% are generated by IT and 4% by Telecom & Other).
 The positive evolution in the ICT sector is accompanied by the increase in the number of companies in this period.
 With the tax regime of IT Park, as well as, due to availability of highly qualified IT engineers, over 700 IT companies (150 out of 700 Moldova IT Park residents are companies with foreign capital, but 85% of turnover is derived from export sales (average at MITP level)) opened their offices in Moldova, contributing significantly to economic growth based on digital innovation.

-The main drivers for the digital transformation of the Moldovan society are:
+The main drivers for the digital transformation of the Moldova society are:

-1. Existing legal framework that is sufficient to sustain the digitalization at the moment, but it needs to be improved.

-2. Political will (e.g., assignment of a Deputy Prime Minister on Digitalization in the Government of Moldova, the Digital Roadmap of the Ministry of Economy).
+- 1. Existing legal framework that is sufficient to sustain the digitalization at the moment, but it needs to be improved. - 2.
+Political will (e.g., the Digital Roadmap of the Ministry of Economy and Infrastructure).

-3. Existing e-Government experience, including the Governmental Payment Service Mpay + the esignature.
+3. Existing e-Government experience, including the Governmental Payment Service MPay + the esignature.